 Louis De Zoysa shot and killedMetropolitan Police officer Sgt Matt Ratana whilst he was acting in the execution of his duty, after concealing an antique gun in his jacket.
 De Zoysa fired four shots, hitting Sgt Ratana in the chest and leg, whilst handcuffed at Croydon Custody Suite.
 It was the first whole life order handed down whilst TV cameras were allowed in the Crown Court.[145]

 After a trial which lasted nearly a year, Letby was convicted of murdering seven new-born babies and attempting to murder six others by injecting insulin and air whilst serving as a NHS nurse in the neonatal ward in the Countess of Chester Hospital during 2015 and 2016.
 She was handed 14 whole life orders.[146]
-This was the first time a whole life order was handed down to a woman after TV cameras were allowed in the Crown Court.
+This was the first time a whole life order was handed down to a woman after TV cameras were allowed in the Crown Court to record the sentencing.

 Convicted of a third murder whilst out of prison on licence, Bierton was given a whole life order on 20 December 2023.
 He had been convicted in 1996 of the murder of two sisters.[147]